aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/htmltableloadoption/_index.md

 ### getTargetSheetIndex() {#getTargetSheetIndex--}

+<b>@deprecated.</b> Please use the 'targetSheetIndex' property instead.
 Get or set the target index of worksheet where the table is to be located.

 ```javascript
 getTargetSheetIndex() : number;